Gremious/wal-to-win-script/README.md

 # wal-to-win-script
 Takes a [pywal](https://github.com/dylanaraps/pywal) json and converts it into a [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/customize-settings/color-schemes) compatible format.
-You can run this with [rust-script](https://rust-script.org/#installation).
+You can run this with [rust-script](https://rust-script.org/#installation) or use the binary.

 Example: